nxskok/pasias/docs/21-discriminant-analysis.md

 `LD1` will be large as well.
 Conversely, if its values are *small*, as the ones in group `a` are, its score on `LD1` will be small.
 You need these two things.

 This explains why the group `a` observations are on the left of the plot.
 It also explains why the group `c` observations are on the right: they are *large* on both `y1` and `y2`, and so large on `LD1`.

 What about `LD2`?
 This is a little more confusing (and thus I didn't ask you about that).
-Its ``coefficients of linear discriminant'' are positive on `y1` and negative on `y2`, with the latter being bigger in size.
+Its "coefficients of linear discriminant" are positive on `y1` and negative on
+`y2`, with the latter being bigger in size.
 Group `b` is about average on `y1` and distinctly *high* on `y2`; the second of these coupled with the negative coefficient on `y2` means that the `LD2` score for observations in group `b` will be *negative*.

 For `LD2`, group `a` has a low mean on both variables and group `c` has a high mean, so for both groups there is a kind of cancelling-out happening, and neither group `a` nor